 And if you insert earplugs too far, you may not be able to get them out.
 Removing them may require the help of a doctor, sometimes even a specialist like an ear, nose, and throat (ENT) doctor.

-Wearing your earplugs overnight is potentially risky.
-One of the more common risks is the beuildup of earwax in the outer ear.
+Wearing your earplugs for snoring overnight is potentially risky.
+One of the more common risks is the buildup of earwax in the outer ear.
 Our body naturally produces earwax to perform functions similar to nasal mucus, including trapping bacteria.
 When the earwax can’t flow naturally out of the ear, it can build up and become impacted.
 Impacted earwax can be painful, may cause infection, and may need to be removed by a doctor.

-Earplugs can also increase your risk of ear infections.
+Wearing earplugs to block out snoring and in general can also increase your risk of ear infections.
 They trap earwax and bacteria in your ear while creating an environment that favors bacterial growth.
 Poorly fitting earplugs can also scratch your ear, which gives bacteria an entrance to infect your ear.

 Earplugs can also be uncomfortable for long-term wear and may irritate your jaw joint as well as your ear.